Your Local Professional Wood Rot Repair Services

 Should I replace or repair wood rot?

-We recommend replacing the wood if the rot consumes at least 15% of the wood or if the rot is beginning to affect the structure of your home.
+We recommend replacing the wood if the rot has consumed at least 15% of the wood or if the rot is beginning to affect the structure of your home.

-Repairing wood rot usually can be completed in a day.
+Wood rot repair can usually be completed in a day.
 However, it may take longer if the rot is severe or extends over a large area.

 What happens if you don’t replace wood rot?

-If you don’t replace wood rot, your structure will eventually become damaged.
+If you don’t replace wood rot, your home’s structure will eventually be affected.
 This means that the timber or any other wood in your home could deteriorate and collapse.
-It’s important to take care of the problem as soon as possible.
+It’s important to take care of any wood rot problem as soon as possible.